 Of the $2 fee, $1 stays with the local Associated Students to be expended to provide support for students or their representatives who may be stating their positions and viewpoints before city, county, and district government and before offices and agencies of the local, State and Federal government.
 The remaining $1 goes to the Student Senate for California Community Colleges (SSCCC) to support the group’s advocacy and representation activities.

-A student has the right to refuse to pay the student representation fee for religious, political, moral or financial reasons.
+A student has the right to refuse to pay the student representation fee for any reason.
 This refusal must be submitted in writing to the Center for Student Life & Leadership Development.
 The fee is not covered by financial aid.

 Student Body Fee